NPQ in Early Years Leadership

 • a formative assessment task to support your learning

-• a face-to-face seminar with a group of peers, facilitated by a serving leader from an Early Years setting or Teach First Development Lead – you’ll analyse and reflect on the task and hear further examples of good practice
+• a face-to-face seminar with a group of peers, facilitated by a serving school leader – you’ll analyse and reflect on the task and hear further examples of good practice

 • the opportunity to record reflections and consolidate learning